 He’d just been given an hour’s head start against the world’s entire supply of assassins.
 So many in fact that the only people not trying to do him in appeared to be me, Oprah, and maybe the baby Jesus.

 It’s the final instalment in the franchise.
-Well, until we get a prequel covering that one day when John killed three men with a pencil, then maybe had a fling with Miss Perkins; resulting in Miss Wick, who will hit our screens in 30 years’ time, to take up her parents’ mantle (with a pissed-off looking cat for company).
+Well, until we get a prequel covering that one day when John killed three men with a pencil, then maybe had a fling with Miss Perkins; resulting in Miss Wick, who will hit our screens in 30 years’ time, to avenge both her parents, which will be quite hard as one tried to kill the other.

 Chapter 3 also stars Halle Berry as Sofia, with Laurence Fishburne back as the pigeon-loving Bowery King – it’s helmed by Chad Stahelski, who directed Chapter 2 and co-directed the first film with David Leitch.
 It’s out in the US and UK on 17 May 2019.